 Certificate programs for aspiring childcare directors are vocational programs and include courses that relate to the specific duties and responsibilities of the position.
 Some specific examples include:

 - Childcare operations management

 - Childcare program design and implementation

 Employment Outlook and Salary Info

 Childcare directors oversee the day-to-day administration of daycare centers and childcare facilities.
-According to the U.S. Bureau of Labor Statistics, education administrators of preschools and other childcare centers held roughly 64,000 jobs in 2014 (www.bls.gov).
-They also earned a median annual salary of $45,260 in 2014.
-The BLS predicted that the jobs for preschool and childcare center directors will rise by about 7% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics, education administrators of preschools and other childcare centers held 46,760 jobs in 2015 (www.bls.gov).
+They also earned a median annual salary of $45,670 in 2015.
+The BLS predicted that the jobs for preschool and childcare center directors will rise by 7% between 2014 and 2024.

 Certification is also available for childcare directors, such as the Child Development Associate designation available from the Council for Professional Recognition.
 Other prospective childcare directors choose to earn certification the Child Care Professional credential from the National Child Care Association.